colin-gourlay/sundown-sessions/src/content/releases/v/virgin-prunes/if-i-die-i-die-2004-remaster/index.md

 ---
 ## About

-...If I Die, I Die (2004 Remaster) is a release by Virgin Prunes released in 1982.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Caucasian Walk - 2004 Remaster.
+*...If I Die, I Die (2004 Remaster)* earns its place in the Sundown Sessions catalogue through “Caucasian Walk - 2004 Remaster”, a selection that offers a direct route into Virgin Prunes's work.

+Heard in the context of the full release, “Caucasian Walk - 2004 Remaster” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Caucasian Walk - 2004 Remaster